Dimensionality of the superconductivity in the transition metal pnictide WP: Theoretical and experimental results

 where $H_{c2}^\para$, $H_{c2}^\perp$, being the critical fields measured respectively in the parallel and perpendicular direction with respect to the sample surface, and $H_{c2}(\theta)$ the critical field measured at an angle $\theta$ with respect to the normal to the sample surface.

-In our experiments, we find the anisotropy in the upper critical field $H_{c2}(\theta)$ when the field angle is rotated away from the $a$-axis.
-Extracting the values of $H_{c2}(\theta)$ from the resistive transition at several angles, and $T_c$ chosen at the 90\% of normal state resistance, we infer the full $H_{c2}(\theta)$ plot as given in \cref{GL3D}.
+In our experiments, we find the anisotropy in the upper critical field $H_{c2}(\theta)$ when the field angle is rotated away from the $a$-axis, which corresponds to the axis perpendicular to the sample surface.
+Extracting the values of $H_{c2}(\theta)$ from the resistive transition at several angles, with $T_c$ chosen at the 90\% of normal state resistance, we infer the full $H_{c2}(\theta)$ plot as given in \cref{GL3D}.
 As it can be observed, the $H_{c2}(\theta)$ experimental data are much better described by the anisotropic Ginzburg-Landau theory (red line), suggesting an anisotropic 3D environment for the superconductivity in WP\@.
-Interestingly, from these data we are able to also infer the degree of the anisotropy $\Gamma$ looking at the following ratio
+Interestingly, from these data we are able to infer also the degree of the anisotropy $\Gamma$ looking at the following ratio

 We find that $\Gamma=1.4$ from which we may also estimate the effective mass ratio as ${m_{\perp}^*}/{m_{\para} ^*}=\Gamma^2$; This ratio is ${m_{\perp}^*}/{m_{\para} ^*} \simeq 2$, suggesting a moderate mass anisotropy.